abuelgasimsaadeldin/Yolov5-on-Nano/README.md

 # Combine Jetbot Road Following and Collision Avoidance tasks

-Jetbot is an open source AI Robot based on the Nvidia Jetson Nano ([Jetbot Repository](https://github.com/NVIDIA-AI-IOT/jetbot))
+Jetbot is an open source AI Robot that is based on the Nvidia Jetson Nano ([Jetbot Repository](https://github.com/NVIDIA-AI-IOT/jetbot))

 It is used for educational purpose and can perform multiple tasks including Road Following, Collision Avoidance and Object Following.

+## Road Following

+Road Following in Jetbot is a regression task which teaches the Jetbot to detect a continuous target x and y which will enable the Jetbot to follow a specific path on a track.

 ## Collision Avoidance

 Collision Avoidance in Jetbot is a binary classification task which consists of 2 classes ```blocked``` and ```free``` which is used to keep the Jetbot safe and avoid collisions with obstacles.

-## Road Following

-Road Following in Jetbot is a regression task which teaches the Jetbot to detect a continuous target x and y which will enable the Jetbot to follow a specific path on a track.

 ## Road Following + Collision Avoidance